Mechanical Processing

 Precision machining plays an important role in the automotive industry.
 Below are some of the most common applications:

-- Manufacturing and machining engine components such as pistons, camshafts, cylinders, valves, and engine housings.
+- Manufacturing and machining engine components, including pistons, camshafts, cylinders, valves, and engine housings.
 Precision processing of these parts ensures high durability and accuracy, influencing performance and extending engine life.

 - Producing vehicle frames and suspension components such as chassis, shock absorber assemblies, control arm assemblies, stabilizer bar assemblies, and other parts.